What Items Should I Have an Insurance Rider on in my Home Policy?

 If you have expensive jewelry, such as an engagement ring valued at $10,000, it is unlikely to be covered by a typical home insurance policy.

 Jewelry typically has a limit of $1,500 in coverage on a standard home insurance policy, according to the nonprofit Insurance Information Institute.
 For more expensive jewelry, insurers generally sell riders for about 68 cents for each $100 of appraised value, although this varies from company to company, Campbell says.
 So if your jewelry was appraised at $5,000, it would cost $34 to insure annually.
+If a rider doesn’t cover your needs for your jewelry you may want to ask is jewelry insurance worth it or not?

 People collect everything from celebrity autographs to comic books.
 If you’re a collector, it’s important to find out what your collection is worth and whether your standard home insurance coverage includes its full value.